Mykola-Veryha/default_content_ui/README.md

   * Run site install via drush `drush si -y`

 ### N.B.: Issue with import default content by Import Form in the admin interface
-As default_content contribe module in `2.0-alpha1` version has several issues with import content on the site with already existed content, please be careful in this case.
+As default_content contribe module in `2.0-alpha1` version has several issues with import content on the website with already existed content, please be careful in this case.

 *Use import only on fresh install*